jdereg/java-util/README.md

 * **UrlUtitilies** - Fetch cookies from headers, getUrlConnections(), HTTP Response error handler, and more.
 * **UrlInvocationHandler**, **SessionAwareInvocationHandler**, **CookieAwareInvocationHandler** - Use to easily communicate with RESTful JSON servers, especially ones that implement a Java interface that you have access to.

-Developed by: John DeRegnaucourt and Ken Partlow
+By: John DeRegnaucourt and Ken Partlow